 Of the six species considered, only the humpback whale and the North Atlantic right whale would be expected to occur within the Project Area.
 Although fin whales may occur within the nearshore waters of North Carolina during the winter, it is likely these individuals would be migratory.
 Fin whales are not anticipated within coastal waters of North Carolina during the summer, as they would likely be on their feeding grounds in Northern waters.
+T

 The major concern for humpback or North Atlantic right whales occurring within the Project Area will be the possibility of collisions with the hopper dredge or other vessels.
 Due to their critical population status, slow speeds and tendency to linger at the surface, vessel collisions are the greatest threat for North Atlantic right whales (NMFS, 2012).
 Collisions with the dredge are most likely to occur while sailing to and from the offloading site.
 Vessel speed has been shown to affect the probability of lethality of a collision substantially, and is therefore considered a major concern for North Atlantic right whales.
-Speeds at which dredges typically operate while dredging, or underway while loaded, are generally less than 10 knots, which is below the speed recommended by the NMFS if North Atlantic right whales are spotted.
+Speeds at which dredges typically operate while actively dredging, or underway while loaded, are typically less than 10 knots, which is below the speed recommended by the NMFS if North Atlantic right whales are spotted.
 Hopper dredges cruising while empty can reach speeds of 10 knots or higher, especially if traversing long distances between the borrow area and pump out location.
-Table 27 presents typical dredging speeds for various operations, based on information provided by various contractors.
-The risk of vessel collision is highest while the dredge is underway to and from the borrow area, as it will operate at slightly faster speeds.
+Table 26 presents typical dredging speeds for various operations, per information provided by various contractors.
 Laist et al. (2013) reports that of 41 ship strike accounts for which vessel speed has been reported, no lethal or severe injuries occurred at speeds below 10 knots and no collisions have been reported for speeds of less than 6 knots The potential for an interaction between the dredge and a listed species increases with the level of dredging effort required for the project.
 Dredging effort includes parameters such as the total volume of material dredged, number and size of dredges used and total number of dredge days.
 Distance from the borrow area to the pump-out site and the number of trips made between them factor into dredging effort.